-At the core of Hyperglance is a model that consists of Groups, Resources, Links, Endpoints (interfaces), Tiers and Zones:
+At the core of Hyperglance is a model that consists of Groups, Resources, Links, Network Interfaces, Tiers and Zones:

-Left-clicking on any Entity (Group, Resource, Link or Endpoint) will bring up the entity dashboard.
+Left-clicking on any Entity (Group, Resource, Link or Network Interface) will bring up the entity dashboard.

 Tiers and Zones are not considered entities and are not clickable, they simply serve to help organise the other entities.